Futuria: Crafting a Human-First Brand for an AI Consultancy

 The name "Futuria" reflects a fusion of the future and visionary thinking.
 The name positions the company as a leader in driving transformative change through AI.

-Step 1.
+1.

 Identifying the target audience.
 I segmented potential users by industry, including finance, healthcare, technology, and renewable energy.
-However, I realized that a more valuable approach was to focus on the unique behaviours and priorities of the C-suite across these sectors.
+However, I realised that a more valuable approach was to focus on the unique behaviours and priorities of the C-suite across these sectors.

 C-suite executives are key decision-makers who face overlapping challenges, such as limited time, data overload, and pressure to deliver strategic results.
 Understanding these insights allowed me to humanise insights and guide design decisions.